How to apply

 - Copies of qualification certificates and/or results transcripts

-- *Copies of Passport & any relevant Visas (*for Overseas applicants)
+- Copies of passport & relevant visas (for overseas applicants)

 All applicants should hold a strong undergraduate degree (2.1 or above) and/or a relevant masters qualification (or expectation of the same).

-Should you wish to discuss your research ideas prior to making an application, please contact a member of the Doctoral Admissions team listed below
+Should you wish to discuss your research ideas prior to making an application, please contact a member of the Culture & Creativity Research Institute PGR team:

-- Dr Kathy Doherty, Head of Research Degrees (College of Business, Technology and Engineering)
+- Dr Kathy Doherty, Head of Research Degrees (Culture & Creativity Research Institute)

 - Dr Becky Shaw, Postgraduate Tutor (PGRT) in Art and Design